 Now that you know how long a washer might last, let’s consider how use and maintenance affect its lifespan.

 One of the main reasons washers fail prematurely is excessive stress.
-Overloading the washing machine drum places too much strain on components like the motor, bearings, and agitator.
-The harder the washing machine parts must work to wash a single load, the shorter the machine’s lifespan.
+Overloading the washing machine drum places undue strain on components such as the motor, bearings, and agitator.
+The more complex the washing machine parts must work to wash a single load, the shorter the machine’s lifespan.

-You can spend $1,000 or more on an 8,000-cycle washer, but it can break down after just 1,000 loads but if your family frequently overloads it, it could break down in a fraction of its expected lifespan.
-To extend the life of your washer, only wash smaller loads and if you need to wash larger, bulky items, such as comforters and sleeping bags, take them down to the local laundromat.
+You can spend $1,000 or more on an 8,000-cycle washer, but it can break down after just 1,000 loads, and if your family frequently overloads it, it could break down in a fraction of its expected lifespan.
+To extend the life of your washer, wash small loads.
+If you need to clean larger, bulkier items, such as comforters and sleeping bags, take them to a local laundromat.

 Call a Professional Plumber at A-1 Sewer and Septic